 Due to the lack of sunshine in the winter months in many parts of the world, many people no longer are getting the amount of sun required, to produce an adequate amount of this vitamin naturally.

 This is especially so if you live in the latitudes north of 40 degree latitude in the northern hemisphere or the equivalent latitude in the southern hemisphere.

 This means that many of the residents of North America above the latitude of New York cannot get sufficient sun on their skin for 5-6 months of the year and in Canada the same applies for a large part of the year.

-In New Zealand and in Tasmania in Australia which are located in the equivalent latitude in the southern hemisphere the same applies, with the cold making it difficult to get an optimum amount of sunshine.
+Those living in New Zealand and in Tasmania, Australia are located in the equivalent latitude in the southern hemisphere, so the same applies, with the cold making it difficult to get an optimum amount of sunshine.

 Some vitamin D deficiency symptoms are often hard to clearly associate with a deficiency of this vitamin, as they include symptoms that may be attributed to a number of other causes and that are related to a number of other health problems.